Delovoy Tsentr (Filyovskaya line)

-The high-tech design, which was the work of architects Aleksandr Vigdorov, Leonid Borzenkov, and Olga Farstova, is a radical departure from previous Metro stations.
+The high-tech design, which was the work of architects Aleksandr Vigdorov, Leonid Borzenkov, and Olga Farstova, is a radical departure from the design of previous Metro stations.

 The station is built on two levels, with the platform on the lower level.
 The upper level consists of two walkways which span the length of the platform.
 One walkway, the larger one, is enclosed in glass and sweeps from one side of the station to the other and back in a large arc.
 The other walkway is open and straight, running directly above the inbound track.
 The D-shaped area between the two walkways extends to the full height of the station.
 The two rows of pillars span both levels and are clad in stainless steel.
 The walls are faced with white plastic panels and brown marble, and Alucobond was used for the ceiling.

-The entrance to the station is built into the lower level of Moscow International Business Center (Moscow-City), near the north bank of the Moskva River, also serving access to Moscow Expocenter.
+The entrance to the station is built into the lower level of Moscow International Business Center (Moscow-City), near the north bank of the Moskva River, also serving access to Moscow Expocentre.